bolt/docs/source/content.md

   - `default: ..`: The default value for a field, if applicable.
 See below for an example.
   - `required: true`: Use this to make a field required.
 See below for examples.
+  - `readonly: true`: Use this to make a field readonly.
+Only works on `float`, `integer` and `text` fields, only add if you know what this means.
+    See below for examples.
   - `pattern: ..`: Use this to validate a field against a certain pattern.
 See below for examples.
   - `allowtwig: true`: Explicitly allow twig to be used in this field.
 This is